GT-IMPACT/impact-front/public/en/wiki/machines/researchstation.md

 ##### Description

 The mechanism is needed to learn the recipes of high-tier items (usually, UHV+ tier).
-Can work with multi-amp Energy Hatch.

 ##### General